 The legality of online racing betting in Michigan was unclear for many years, but that changed in 2019 when lawmakers approved a bill to amend the Horse Racing Law of 1995.
 The 2019 bill updated the Horse Racing Law to specifically authorized advance deposit wagering operators (ADWs) that are licensed by the state.

 Since mid-2020, ADWs are required to apply for licenses to offer online and mobile horse racing betting in Michigan.
-The law requires would-be operators to:
+Three operators now hold Michigan horse racing betting licenses:

 - Submit a business plan

 - Apply for a license and pay a $1,000 application fee

 - Pay a $500 licensing fee once approved